 The first lien agent under a U.S. second lien intercreditor takes instructions from the lenders holding a majority of the loans and unfunded commitments under the first lien credit agreement, which follows the standard formulation of required lenders in U.S. first lien credit agreements.
 (Note, however, that the vote required to confirm a plan of reorganisation in a Chapter 11 proceeding is a higher threshold - at least two thirds in amount and more than one half in number of the claims actually voting on the plan.)
+Where there are multiple first lien facilities, typically the agent for the facility representing the greatest amount of loans and unfunded commitments is the "controlling" agent acting for the first lien class, though in most cases the agent for the bank facilities (as opposed to a notes trustee) will be the controlling agent even if the bank facilities are smaller than outstanding senior secured notes.

-The security agent under European second lien intercreditors, however, takes instructions from creditors holding 663/3% of the sum of (i) the drawn and undrawn amounts under the senior credit agreement, and (ii) any actual outstanding liabilities (plus any mark to market value if the senior credit agreement has been discharged) under any hedging arrangements.
+The security agent under European second lien intercreditors, however, takes instructions from creditors holding 66^{3/3}% of the sum of (i) the drawn and undrawn amounts under the senior credit agreement, and (ii) any actual outstanding liabilities (plus any mark to market value if the senior credit agreement has been discharged) under any hedging arrangements.